 Our food bank is open Monday through Friday from noon until 5:00 p.m.
 The last appointment we take for food is at 4:45 p.m. so please be there before that so we have time to pack your groceries before we close for the evening.
 If you are unable to visit when we’re open because of your work schedule or due to an emergency, please call our office at 360-876-4089 and ask to speak with a supervisor or contact us via the “Contact Us” link at the top of our page in advance and we’d be happy to make other arrangements to ensure that you can receive the services you need.

 Our main food program is need-based and if you are in need of food and struggle to feed yourself or your family, we are here to serve you.
 People can be working, have an income and still not be able to afford the groceries they need and we understand that.
 Please remember to bring the following with you each time you visit the food bank:

 The need we see each day is great, and unfortunately as a donation-based agency, we do not always have as much food as we would like to be able to give.
-As we currently provide food to thousands of people every month, to best serve everyone fairly, our policy is to have 12 food baskets available per year.
-A food basket is a cart of groceries and varies depending on the number of people in the household and is estimated to provide 3-5 days’ worth of emergency meals and consist of dairy and meat products, fresh produce, non-perishable canned and boxed food items, bread and pastry products and frozen foods.
+As we currently provide food to thousands of people every month, to best serve everyone fairly, our policy is to have 2 food baskets for each household available each month..
+A food basket is a cart of groceries and varies depending on the number of people in the household.
+Food baskets are estimated to provide at a minimum of 3-5 days’ worth of emergency meals and consist of dairy and meat products, fresh produce, non-perishable canned and boxed food items, bread and pastry products and frozen foods.
 Clients also can make requests of non-food items with each visit to go with their baskets.
 These non-food items can be baby diapers, pet food, feminine hygiene products, laundry soap, toothbrushes, toothpaste, shampoo, deoderant etc. Please ask if there is something you need and if we have it in stock, we will include it with your basket.

 Use the form below to get in touch with our team.